-Note: If the ApplicationModeSecurity server parameter is set to Relax, choosing an application is optional.
+Note: Choosing an application is optional.
 To know about detailed behavior when an application is not chosen, refer the ApplicationModeSecurity parameter in the Interstage BPM Server Administration Guide.

 7.3 User and Group Administration

 Every tenant user (hereafter referred to as a user) that is to work with Interstage BPM needs a user account and must be assigned to one or more groups.